 Extending your interval beyond the recommendation means that your vehicle engine will be operating without the full protection of fresh motor oil.
 It also means that sludge can form in contaminated oil and clog up passages in the engine, starving parts from needed lubrication.

 Efficiency.
 Some services are designed to keep automotive systems operating efficiently.
 For example, the fuel system gets clogged up with gum and varnish from the fuel.
 Fuel doesn't flow efficiently which reduces fuel economy.
 A fuel system cleaning restores the fuel system's efficiency and increases your gas mileage.

 Safety.
-Your brakes are obviously one of the most important safety systems on your vehicle.
+Your brakes are a component of one of the most important safety systems on your vehicle.
 The manufacturer has scheduled brake pad replacement as well as power brake fluid drain and replacement intervals.
 Because brakes are so important, a brake inspection is also on the schedule to head off problems before they result in an accident.

 Check your owner's manual for recommended service schedules or talk with your Corvallis service advisor at Clayton's Auto Service by calling 541-752-2263.

 You may be surprised to learn that various inspections may be on your list of factory recommendations for your vehicle.
-These inspections are usually at major intervals like fifteen or thirty thousand miles.
+These inspections are usually at major intervals like 15,000 or 30,000 miles/24,000 or 48,000 km.
 They're designed to uncover important parts that may be close to failing.